 Sexual Abuse Lawyer in Aurora

-At The Wilhite Law Firm, our Aurora sexual abuse lawyers help survivors take back control.
+At The Wilhite Law Firm, our Aurora sexual abuse attorneys help survivors take back control.
+We have extensive experience representing victims of sexual abuse and assault, including handling challenging sexual assault cases.
 We support survivors in a way that honors their privacy, defends their dignity, and pursues meaningful results.
-Whether you want to seek compensation, hold an institution accountable, or just understand your rights, our team is here to listen – and to act.
+Whether you want to seek compensation, hold an institution or perpetrator held accountable, or just understand your rights, our team is here to listen – and to act.

 Why Survivors Trust The Wilhite Law Firm